Want to see the iBanFirst platform in action? Try the interactive demo

 1. Lack of transparency and visibility

-Imagine being handed a treasure map without any landmarks.
+Imagine being handed a map without any landmarks.
 That's the feeling many cross-border payers experience with opaque fee structures.
 As if that wasn’t enough, the payment journey itself is often shrouded in mystery.
 Payers can’t readily track the progress of each payment or generate an audit trail across each of the touchpoints along the way.

 1. Payment speed